Dreaming381/Latios-Framework/Documentation~/Core/README.md

 ### Smart Blobbers

-Blob Asset Conversion is tough to get right, especially if you want to use the more scalable `BlobAssetComputationContext` and generate blobs in parallel.
-In addition, what if multiple authoring `MonoBehaviours` want access to these blobs to store in custom components?
-Do they build the blobs themselves and risk doing it wrong?
+Blob Asset Baking is tough to get right, especially if you want to cache expensive computation and generate blobs in parallel via baking systems.
+And what if multiple bakers want to leverage this caching and parallel baking, but do something custom with the results?

-Smart Blobbers solve this problem and make blob asset conversion painless, even for large projects with complex conversion dependencies.
-They provide a built-in mechanism for other authoring logic to request blobs to be converted.
+Smart Blobbers solve this problem and make blob asset baking simpler, especially for large projects with complex baking dependencies.
+They provide a built-in mechanism for Bakers to request blobs to be built.
 Those requests can later be resolved into real `BlobAssetReference<>` values.
-Smart Blobbers are strategically placed in the conversion pipeline to make this process easy and intuitive.
+Smart Bakers provide a mechanism to propagate bake context beyond a Baker’s scope so that blob assets can be resolved correctly without having to write custom baking systems.

-If you need to define your own Blob Asset Conversion, you can subclass one of the two `SmartBlobberConversionSystem` types.
-The classes explicitly define their requirements through abstract functions and interface constraints.
-And all the pieces you are expected to interact with are thoroughly documented via XML documentation.
-You get fully parallel (and Bursted if using runtime conversion) blob asset generation without having to worry about Unity’s convoluted blob asset conversion APIs.
+The design outlines a pattern you can follow that allows you to extend the Smart Blobber mechanisms to your own blob types.
+The process is thoroughly documented and all APIs contain detailed XML documentation.
+You can obtain fully parallel and Bursted blob asset generation without having to worry about Unity’s convoluted blob asset conversion APIs.

 See more: [Smart Blobbers](Smart%20Blobbers.md)